elastic/kibana/docs/development/core/server/kibana-plugin-core-server.httpservicesetup.registeronprerouting.md

 ## Remarks

-Runs the handler before Auth interceptor performs a check that user has access to requested resources, so it's the only place when you can forward a request to another URL right on the server.
-Can register any number of registerOnPostAuth, which are called in sequence (from the first registered to the last).
+It's the only place when you can forward a request to another URL right on the server.
+Can register any number of registerOnPreRouting, which are called in sequence (from the first registered to the last).
 See [OnPreRoutingHandler](./kibana-plugin-core-server.onpreroutinghandler.md)<!-- -->.